Polignac family

 The House of Polignac is an ancient and historically powerful French noble family that took its name from the château de Polignac, of which they had been sieurs since Carolingian times.
 Agnatically, the ruling family of Monaco represents a cadet, junior branch of the House of Polignac.

 History

 In 1385, the male line became extinct, but the heiress married Guillaume, sire de Chalancon, who assumed the name and the coat of arms of Polignac family.
 Jules de Polignac (1746–1817) became the first Duke of Polignac in 1780.
 In 1820, the family also gained the title of Princeps Romanus, a papal title recognized two years later in the Kingdom of France.
 In 1838, the elder line of the family also acquired the hereditary title of Fürst (Prince) in the Kingdom of Bavaria, thus officially becoming part of the German nobility.
-The descendants of Pr Auguste Jules Armand Marie (1780-1847) bear the title Prince[ss] de Polignac.
+The descendants of Prince Auguste Jules Armand Marie (1780–1847) bear the title Prince[ss] de Polignac.
 Other male members of the family bear the title Comte de Polignac, and the females the surname de Polignac.